-Montana Manning Posts A Pic of Washboard Abs In Crop Top, In Addition To A Thong Flaunting Snap
+Montana Manning Posts A Pic Of Washboard Abs In Crop Top, In Addition To A Thong-Flaunting Snap

 “A guy took me to Disney land [sic] last year, it was dope.
 Also, I recommend theme parks and if you wanna impress her take her somewhere she won’t forget, comedy or a fun place, she won’t forget that.”

-In Montana’s most recent picture, she rocks a white crop top, cutout millennial pink joggers, and white chunky sneakers.
-To show her figure to its full advantage, she leans gracefully against a mirrored door.
+In Montana’s most recent picture, she rocks a white crop top, cut-out millennial pink joggers, and white chunky sneakers.
+To show her figure its full advantage, she leans gracefully against a mirrored door.
 Montana styled the look with beachy waves, a gold choker, and a belly button ring.

 Earlier in the week, the Hollyoaks star had posted a picture of herself at dinner wearing a very racy purple lace bustier.
 A long gold necklace falls delicately into her cleavage.
 In front of Montana is an array of delicious food, including a margarita and plate of fresh lobster.
-Montana sported natural looking curls and a sweet pink gloss and she playfully posed with her fork by her lips.
+Montana sported natural looking curls and a sweet pink gloss, and she playfully posed with her fork by her lips.

 However, the most revealing photo Manning recently posted was one that bared her extremely pert posterior.
-In the black and white photo, Manning looks over her shoulder as her Fendi pants are pulled down to reveal her thong-baring booty.
+In the black-and-white photo, Manning looks over her shoulder as her Fendi pants are pulled down to reveal her thong-baring booty.

-In addition, she sports a black sports bra, a voluminous blow out, and smokey eye makeup.
+In addition, she sports a black sports bra, a voluminous blowout, and smokey eye makeup.

 Fans loved the picture, which earned over 9,500 likes and 250 comments.